Free & Fair Duty Exempt Trade with Native Indigenous Peoples

 Membership Service of Globcal International

-Indigenous Planet is a facilitated international non-state non-governmental Free & Fair Trade platform for Amerindian, Native American, Indigenous, and Aboriginal Peoples that produce or manufacture handmade, homemade and cottage-craft artisan goods and/or cultural traditional gifts; that further qualify for special acknowledgements and exemptions under the Universal Declaration of Human Rights, the Declaration on the Rights of Indigenous Peoples, the Sustainable Development Goals, the Hague Convention on Private International Law and other conventions of the United Nations and other international organizations.
+Indigenous Planet is a facilitated international non-state non-governmental Free & Fair Trade commerce platform for Amerindian, Native American, Indigenous, and Aboriginal Peoples that produce or manufacture handmade, homemade and cottage-craft artisan goods and/or cultural traditional gifts; that further qualify for special acknowledgements and exemptions under the Universal Declaration of Human Rights, the Declaration on the Rights of Indigenous Peoples, the Sustainable Development Goals, the Hague Convention on Private International Law and other conventions of the United Nations and other international organizations.

-Our program helps indigenous know and exercise their sovereign rights as the earth's first peoples, creates new appreciation for the origin of life, and eliminates the middle man by creating an advanced sales market among friends (members).
+Our program helps indigenous know and exercise their sovereign rights as the earth's first peoples, creates new appreciation for the origin of life, and eliminates the middle man by creating an advanced blockchain sales market among friends (members).

 The products we shall offer across our platform are directly provided by indigenous peoples, packaged and sent by indigenous or exempt rural sub-culture facilitators of destinations where we are providing access to global markets for these unique products and artwork not previously understood or possible.
 By engaging internationally recognized individuals in providing direct and distributed shipping through Globcal International's goodwill ambassadors they can be shipped duty free and members save money while the indigenous people (producers) gain a better more profitable return for their labors and efforts, making it possible to live a better life and escape poverty.